Simone000/Utils/Utils/Readme.txt

-Shared projects per different targets con different required packages?
+Shared projects for different .NET targets with different required packages